 CSV to JSON Converter

-Convert CSV data to JSON format.
-Ideal for transforming spreadsheet data into JSON for web applications and APIs.π All processing happens in your browser.
+Convert CSV to JSON instantly in your browser—perfect for turning spreadsheet exports into API-friendly JSON.
+No uploads or logins.🔒 All processing happens in your browser.
 Your data never leaves your device.

 How to Use